Distribution of sums involving Dirichlet characters over the $k$-free integers: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Marco Aymone for first pointing out the problem, his support and for reading an early version.
 I am also thankful for Professor Winston Heap for his interest on the topic and also suggesting the problem, and helpful discussions while I was visiting the Max Planck Institute for Mathematics.
 Moreover, I thank the MPIM for the warm hospitality.
-This project is funded in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES), FAPEMIG Grant Universal No. APQ-00256-23 and CNPq Grant Universal No. 403037/2021-2.
+Finally, I would like to thank Professor Micah Milinovich for providing a reference that contributed to the improvement of the exposition.